 “However, if a life insurance company has $1 million on deposit, that company may loan no more than $920,000, and usually only a fraction of that.
 As such, life insurers are 100 percent reserve-based lenders, which makes them stable institutions in down economies.”

-Corporate-owned life insurance, has been practiced for over a century, and not without controversy.
-In Capitalism: A Love Story, Michael Moore described “dead peasant policies,” or, the practice of major corporations and banks of purchasing life insurance policies on their employees.
-By some estimates, Fortune 500 companies and large banks have policies covering approximately 5 million employees.
+Corporate-owned life insurance has been practiced for over a century, and not without controversy.
+In “Capitalism: A Love Story” Michael Moore describes “dead peasant policies”, or the practice of major corporations and banks of purchasing life insurance policies on their employees.
+By some estimates, Fortune 500 companies and large banks have policies covering approximately five million employees.

 New rules and laws make corporate-owned policies illegal in some states, and notice must be provided (or permission obtained) in most other states.
-However, most employees are not offended that their companies invest in insurance and agree to the policies.
+However, most employees are not offended that their companies invest in life insurance and agree to the policies.

-The real lesson buried in the segment of Capitalism: A Love Story is a powerful invitation for action, not of protest, but of participation.
-The families Moore featured had the same opportunity as the employer.
-They could have insured their loved ones, not only preparing for the potential loss of income in the event of an untimely death, but saving money that can be utilized or borrowed against in the meantime.
-The real shame exposed by the film is not that the employer took the opportunity, but that the families neglected to do the same.
+The real lesson buried in the segment of “Capitalism: A Love Story” is a powerful invitation for action — not of protest, but of participation.
+If the families would have insured their loved ones, they could have prepared for the loss of income from an untimely death, while saving money that could have been used or borrowed against in the meantime.
+The real shame exposed by the film is that the families hadn’t taken this opportunity.

-A great first step is reading the recently released Magna Carta of the Prosperity Economics Movement: Busting the Financial Planning Lies: Learn to use Prosperity Economics to Build Sustainable Wealth.
+Another great first step is to read the Magna Carta of the Prosperity Economics Movement: “Busting the Financial Planning Lies: Learn to use Prosperity Economics to Build Sustainable Wealth”.
 It’s available now on Amazon in both paperback and Kindle eBook versions.